 When does durational alimony end in Florida is a question both the payor and the payee of alimony ask before and even during the divorce process.
 Statutorily, durational alimony Florida ends if one of the parties dies, or if the alimony recipient remarries.
 In actual performance, it is often ordered for a number of years and has a date certain for termination.
 Alimony can be determined by the agreement of the parties, called a marital settlement agreement or can be preset by a prenuptial agreement.

 Florida Durational alimony, much like rehabilitative alimony, may be changed or ended if the payor party proves there has been a substantial change in circumstances with the payee.
 So, to completely answer when does durational alimony end in Florida, it ends at longest when the originally scheduled period of termination of the award is set by the court, and durational alimony may not last for a greater length of time than the marriage itself.
 The Jacobs Law Firm, Clermont Florida Family Law Attorney, is ready to answer any questions you may have about alimony in Florida.

 Feel free to continue reading and enjoying out plethora of articles about all other types of Florida alimony to allow you to familiarize yourself with how this process works: Women paying men alimony, alimony pendente lite, alimony factors, short term alimony, permanent alimony, bridge-the-gap alimony, and rehabilitative alimony.
-You may also wish to learn about a Florida parenting plan, and all of the requirements of establishing jurisdiction in Florida courts.
+You may also wish to learn about a Florida parenting plan, and all of the requirements of establishing jurisdiction for divorce in Florida courts.